 9. Camping and Hiking

-Hunting from a campsite or a hike combines both contact with nature and physical activity.
+Hunting from a campsite or on a hike combines both contact with nature and physical activity.

 - Strengthens family bonds and strengthens friendships.